jxpsert/jxpsert/README.md

 ## Jasper Platenburg

 Hi there!
-I'm Jasper, an 18 year old former student at [HAN University of Applied Sciences](https://www.han.nl/).
+I'm Jasper, an 18 year old student at [KW1C](https://www.kw1c.nl/).
-Going to [KW1C](https://www.kw1c.nl/) later this year.
 I do some of my work here, and some of it on [@potato-donkey](https://github.com/potato-donkey).

 I work on my own projects, but I'm also open to any commissioned work.
-If you would like to hire me: hit me up on Twitter or at jasper@ptdk.nl
+If you would like to hire me: message me via email on jasper@ptdk.nl

 ### My main projects
 - Making [OpenAED](https://github.com/openaed)